dmh2000/go_assessment/README.md

 # go-assessment
-A clone of Rebecca Murphey's js-assement for Go
+A clone of Rebecca Murphey's js-assessment for Go